What are the recommended tools to start tracking your life? What apps and devices might you use get more personal data? How to track a life?

 - Project Time Tracking: Most freelancers manually track their work time in order to bill their clients.
 But I find that any project whether for clients or yourself are worth tracking the time you put in.
 Toggl is my preferred tool for tracking my manual time and I use it to track my client time as well as study, writing and other areas.

 - Habit tracker app: You are your habits, and habits are the core of how you become a better person.
 If you are self-tracking for self-improvement, then you really should log and track your habits.
-I recommend Streaks (iOS) and HabitBull (iOS) for overall habit tracking but if you want to add a gamification or social component, checkout Habitica.
+I recommend Streaks (iOS) or HabitBull (iOS) for overall habit tracking but if you want to add a gamification or social component, checkout Habitica.
 It’s a fun way to build good habits and trick your avatar through quests.

 - Life Logging app: These are applications that let you manually record different data points from mood to how many coffees.
 If you can’t find a dedicated app to track something, you can use a manual tool to log it.
 There are a few options here, though my current recommendation is Nomie (iOS and Android).
 It is flexible and you can log anything with a tap.
 I have used it to log various daily activities like how often I pee or drink coffee but have also used it to measure how often I get stressed or smile.

-Beyond the basic tracking of steps, location, and computer usage and the more in-depth tracking of sleep, heart rate, and weight (as well as tasks, habits and life logging), there are many other areas you might explore and track.
+Beyond the basic tracking of steps, location, and computer usage and the more in-depth tracking of sleep, heart rate, and weight (as well as HRV, fitness, tasks, habits and life logging), there are many other areas you might explore and track.
 For example, you can log your caffeine intake and how it affects your mood, energy and sleep.
 You can record your mobile phone usage to gauge your digital addiction.
 You can track what you eat, which would be beneficial if you are trying to lose weight.
 If you are an athlete, it is likely you’ll want to track your workouts like runs, cycling, lifting or even body weight training.
 You can even track what you watch on TV, music you listen to, or books you read.

 I recommend you check out some of my other posts in the “Track Everything” series for more inspiration in how to track your life.